OhioMercer CountyCourt Process

 The Court Process Timeline

-The DUI court process in Mercer County generally follows these steps:
+The DUI court process in Mercer County typically involves these stages:

 1. Arraignment (First Appearance)